Container Gardening

 Use Premium Potting Soil

-To grow a successful container vegetable garden, start with great soil—not soil from your yard, but what’s known as a potting mix.
-These mixes, like Miracle-Gro® Potting Soil, contain the right blend of materials like coir, peat moss and/or compost to create an ideal growing environment for roots inside a pot.
-Potting mixes don’t compact, but instead provide good drainage and air flow.
-Another great option is Miracle-Gro® Moisture Control Potting Mix, which helps protect plants against over- and under-watering.
-If you're planning to re-use last year's potting mix, you'll want to work a little rejuvenation magic first.
-Add a layer of Miracle-Gro® Refresh 1™ Soil Revitalizer per the label directions to restore nutrition and other soil components that your plants need to grow their best.
+To grow a successful container vegetable garden, start with great soil - not soil from your yard, but what's known as a potting mix.
+These mixes, like Miracle-Gro® Potting Mix, contain the right blend of materials to create an ideal growing environment for roots inside a pot.
+Potting mixes aren't as dense as garden soil, and provide good drainage and air flow.
+Another great option is Miracle-Gro® Moisture Control® Potting Mix, which helps protect plants against over- and under-watering.

 Pick a Sunny Spot